mvs24/Blokchain-Info/README.md

 That's all. <br />

 #DESIGN OF THE PROJECT <br />
-In this project I have used Node.JS for backend together with TypeScript & React.JS for frontend with TypeScript.<br />
+In this project I have used Node.JS for the backend together with TypeScript & React.JS for the frontend with TypeScript.<br />

 Backend<br />
 There are 2 endpoints: <br />